 Waste will arrive at the site on trucks owned and operated by third party oilfield companies.
 There will be no increase in traffic volume as a result of the landfill expansion.
 Only solid, non-secure (non-hazardous) and select secure (hazardous) oilfield, forestry and industrial wastes are accepted for disposal at the landfill.
-Third-party food wastes or other readily biodegradable wastes are not permitted for disposal at the Facility.
+Third-party food wastes or other readily biodegradable wastes are not permitted for acceptance or disposal at the Facility.
 Gases resulting from the decomposition of landfilled wastes are not expected due to the nature of the solid wastes.
-The Facility utilizes specific waste acceptance procedures prior to accepting and processing all incoming waste to ensure only approved wastes are accepted.
+The Facility utilizes specific waste acceptance procedures, outlined in the Operations Plan, prior to accepting and processing all incoming waste to ensure only approved wastes are accepted.